 Compassionate leave, including bereavement leave, refers to time allowed off work when a member of an employee’s family or household dies or contracts a life-threatening illness or injury.

-It may seem like a relatively straightforward HR policy to introduce, but bereavement is one of life’s difficulties that affects everyone differently.
+It may seem like a relatively straightforward HR policy to introduce.
+But bereavement is one of life’s difficulties that affects everyone differently.
 On top of which, grief in western society isn’t something that gets openly discussed.
-Most people grieve quietly and there is often a pressure in the workplace to grieve quickly and get back to work.
+Most people grieve quietly.
+There is often pressure in the workplace to grieve quickly and get back to work.

 Bereavement leave: the law

 There isn’t a specific law on bereavement leave.
-However,the Employment Rights Act 1996 entitles employees to take time off in an emergency situation, which includes the death of a dependent.
+However, the Employment Rights Act 1996 entitles employees to take time off in an emergency situation.
+This includes the death of a dependent.
 This is known as a ‘day one’ employment right, which essentially means you can take time off immediately.
 However, there is no law to say employers have to pay employees for bereavement leave.
 This is at the discretion of the employer.

-The government is planning to introduce rights for employed parents to take two weeks paid leave when they lose a child under the age of 18,to allow them time to grieve.
+The government is planning to introduce rights for employed parents to take two weeks paid leave when they lose a child under the age of 18.
+This is to allow them time to grieve.
 The new leave allowance is expected to become law in 2020 under the new Parental Bereavement (Pay and Leave) bill.
 The new bereavement leave allowance will become one of the most progressive and generous in the world.

 Why have a compassionate leave policy?